 Cross-sectoral strand: 13% of global budget

-The three sub-programmes and strands will be the same as for Creative Europe period 2014-2020 (Media, Culture, Cross-sectoral).
+The three sub-programmes and strands are the same as for Creative Europe period 2014-2020 (Media, Culture, Cross-sectoral).
 The Culture sub-programme will support: European Platforms (ex: Liveurope), European Networks (ex: Live DMA), European Cooperation Projects (ex: INES) and Literary Translations.

 Live DMA members and their members might be interested in the Cooperation calls.
-One will soon be open, with a deadline to apply during Fall 2019.
 More info on Cooperation calls here.